Digital inclusion is about ensuring the benefits of the internet and digital technologies are available to everyone.

 The vital importance of partnership

 The best way to help digitally-excluded people is to provide one to one support with trusted digital champions.
 People need a “hook”, like a hobby or specific need to get started on their digital journey.
-At the moment, because of Covid-19 restrictions, we’re supporting digital excluded people remotely over the phone.

 The larger issue that holds back digital inclusion is the resourcing of this support.
 In an era of cuts and squeezed budgets, how can sufficient resources be found to tackle such a complex issue?
 The answer is through partnership and collaboration.